What is Organizational Change?

 Organizational change is concerned with the proactive execution of change in a planned and systematic manner.

-According to one definition, organizational change involves ‘moving from the known to the unknown, from relative certainty to relative uncertainty, from the familiar to the unfamiliar’ (Cohen, Fink, Gadon & Willits, 1995, p.396).
+organizational change involves ‘moving from the known to the unknown, from relative certainty to relative uncertainty, from the familiar to the unfamiliar’ (Cohen, Fink, Gadon & Willits, 1995, p.396).

-A third definition comes from complexity theorists, who state that organizational change is ‘characterized as a process that unfolds over time, revealing periods of greater and lesser instability, in which the restlessness of a system is an instinctive response survival in a continually changing environment’ (Ferdig and Ludema, 2003, p.8).
+Another definition comes from complexity theorists, who state that organizational change is ‘characterized as a process that unfolds over time, revealing periods of greater and lesser instability, in which the restlessness of a system is an instinctive response survival in a continually changing environment’ (Ferdig and Ludema, 2003, p.8).

 Furthermore, Mezias and Glyn (1993, p.78) consider innovation as organizational change, with innovation defined as ‘non-routine, significant, and discontinuous organizational change that embodies a new idea that is not consistent with the current concept of the organization’s business’.